Death of a Loved One

 Living a life that is true to yourself, a life of no regrets, involves a level of forgiveness for yourself and others.
 It’s important to remember that forgiveness is about you.
 This does not have to mean what the other did was right or wrong, it’s simply a process that allows you to release the pain and emotion from the past while keeping the wisdom.
 This is the only way that you can shift beyond the old painful thoughts and impressions, for true healing and change.

 Think of it as a release process for you, allowing ‘you’ to let go of the emotion.
 Holding onto those old emotions only shatter the very core of your being and in that, cloud your ability to feel the freedom and joy that life has to offer.
 Often it seems when someone passes and there is unresolved conflict, the ones left behind are over loaded with guilt and regret for not making peace before they passed.
 If you have unresolved conflict with someone close it will benefit you to reflect on and release, for it only impacts you in the end.
 This was something I witnessed with my step dads family and unresolved conflicts.

 Death and Life … one in the same?

 Through my experiences with meditation and various out-of-body experiences (OBE), its seems there is no death and that this experience we call life is nothing but a training ground for soul experience and expansion.
 Its almost as though when we part from this life we but wake up in another.
-Perhaps this is why when we see people that have passed through an OBE, they look back at us with confusion wondering why everyone around is so sad, as they only feel this freedom and love.
+Perhaps this is why when we see people that have passed through an OBE, they look back at us with confusion wondering why everyone around is so sad, as they only feel love.

 While death is a process of life it also seems to be a common fear.
 When questioned however, we find the fear of death comes from an unconscious fear of living life, fear of our own true potential and power.
 In this understanding, we find the only obstacle to living life is the self and we learn how to get out of our own way.